CassioML/langchain-hotels-app/README.md

 _Note: these steps are not necessary, their result is checked in the repo for you._

-Preliminarly, you need a virtualenv with `requirements.txt` and `requirements-setup.txt`.
+Firstly, you need a virtualenv with `requirements.txt` and `requirements-setup.txt`.

 Download `Datafiniti_Hotel_Reviews_Jun19.csv` from [here](https://www.kaggle.com/datasets/datafiniti/hotel-reviews?select=Datafiniti_Hotel_Reviews_Jun19.csv) (unzip if necessary) and put it into `setup/original`.